-Did you know that more than 50 percent of your home’s energy costs are for your heating and cooling?
+Where you aware that more than 50 percent of your home’s energy costs are needed for your heating and cooling?
 This is why it’s so important to maintain an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
 This rating system illustrates how effective your furnace is at converting natural gas into heat.
-An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while producing heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while creating heat.

-In 2022, the U.S. government devised new energy-efficiency standards for residential gas furnaces that would greatly reduce emissions, save consumers money and promote sustainability.
+In 2022, the U.S. government recommended new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save money and stimulate sustainability.

 - Save Americans $1.9 billion annually.

 So what does all of this mean for your existing furnace in 2023?
-For the time being, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+For the time being, very little, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

 Guide to Condensing Furnaces